Article last updated on the 27th of June 2023.

 The interface for setting this type of action up is shown below:

 - A Service User must be set when Groupify Action is active.
 You can click the first “here” link to go to the setup for Service User.
-This service user must have the SharePoint administrator role.
+This service user must have the SharePoint administrator role and be Site Collection Administrator on the WorkPoint solution.
 Additionally, a tenant administrator must give consent to use groupify functionality.
 You can give consent to this by clicking the second "here" link.
+This Service User MUST also have a valid user license for Microsoft Teams.
+Please visit this article for information about how to set up a service account.